usmanzaheer1995/robot_cleaning_service/Readme.md

-# Tibber Robot Cleaning Service
+# Robot Cleaning Service

 ## Overview

-The Tibber Robot Cleaning Service is a Flask-based microservice designed to simulate a robot moving in an office space and cleaning designated places.
+The Robot Cleaning Service is a Flask-based microservice designed to simulate a robot moving in an office space and cleaning designated places.
 The service accepts commands via HTTP requests to specify the starting coordinates and movement directions of the robot on a grid-like office environment.
 After completing its cleaning path, the service stores execution details in a PostgreSQL database and returns the results in JSON format.

 ## Environment Used